Battle of Smolensk (1941): Phase Two: The German offensives on the flanks and the further Soviet counteroffensives

 After the battle for encirclement near Smolensk ended on 5 August, the opponents drew different conclusions.
 The Soviet command was satisfied that they managed to restore the front line on the road to Moscow and save part of the encircled armies.
 It was decided to continue to strike at the opposing German forces, despite high losses.
 Thus, from their point of view, the battle was just beginning.
 In the following month, there were two major Soviet offensives: 6–24 August and 29 August – 12 September 1941.
+The Battle of Smolensk was a critical engagement during the early stages of Operation Barbarossa, the German invasion of the Soviet Union.
+It highlighted the fierce resistance of the Red Army despite the initial successes of the Wehrmacht.
+The battle resulted in significant casualties on both sides, but the Soviets viewed their ability to regroup and launch counteroffensives as a strategic success.
+From the German perspective, the battle demonstrated their ability to conduct large-scale encirclement operations, capturing significant numbers of Soviet troops and matériel.
+However, the delays caused by the stubborn Soviet defense had strategic implications.
+The time and resources consumed at Smolensk delayed the German advance towards Moscow, contributing to the eventual failure to capture the Soviet capital before the onset of winter.